onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "It often happens that the universal belief of one age of mankind... becomes to a subsequent age so palpable an absurdity, that the only difficulty then is to imagine how such a thing can ever have appeared credible." - [John Stuart Mill](https://www.azquotes.com/quote/652591)

+> "The most pragmatic problem is the future of this planet, and its survival.
+And I think one of the great disgraces of academic economists is that they're not at the forefront of this.
+It's morally reprehensible that they're not leading the way." - [Geoffrey West](https://twitter.com/sfiscience/status/1193262457566842881)

 ██████████████████████████████████████████████████████████████████
 # SECTION: The way forward
 ██████████████████████████████████████████████████████████████████